-Lord Sharkey has proposed an amendment to the Criminal Finances Bill which would require banks and other financial firms to identify and take disciplinary action against the staff responsible for the misconduct before they can receive the full discount on an FCA fine.
+Lord Sharkey proposed an amendment to the Criminal Finances Bill in March 2017 which would have required banks and other financial firms to identify and take disciplinary action against the staff responsible for the misconduct before they could receive the full discount on an FCA fine.

 Lord Sharkey said: “The amendment proposes to put the gigantic discount mechanism to better use.
 This is a simple proposal.
 It would give the FCA more power, more say and more insight into how transgressors had modified their behaviour and addressed individual and structural capability.
 It would give the firms involved a powerful incentive to take proper remedial action – which, unfortunately still seems to be needed.”

 In June 2013 the Parliamentary Commission on Banking Standards recommended that the FCA and the PRA conduct a review of their penalty setting framework to allow a “further substantial increase in fines”.
 Four and a half years later this has yet to be undertaken.

 Between 2013 and 2018 the FCA levied 88 financial penalties on banks and other financial firms, fining them a total of £3.1 billion.
 But firms received discounts totalling £1.2 billion.
 Without these discounts banks and other firms would have been fined £4.3 billion.